 A gender recognition certificate is a piece of paper that helps those who identify as trans to change their legal ID such as a driver’s license, birth certificate or passport.
 Right now, in the UK, to get your hands on that certificate, you have to go through two severely intimidating steps.

-First, you have to wait for 2 years to go to talk to two “gender specialists” on the “Gender Recognition Panel” and then prove evidence of gender dysphoria (the feeling of existing in the wrong body) which must be diagnosed by a psychiatrist.
+First, you must wait for two years to go to talk to two “gender specialists” on the “Gender Recognition Panel” and then prove evidence of gender dysphoria (the feeling of existing in the wrong body) which must be diagnosed by a psychiatrist.

 If the proposed changes to the bill were to be passed, several modifications would be made.
-These would involve eliminating the Gender Recognition Panel altogether, doing away with the obligation to provide proof of gender dysphoria, and reducing the waiting time for the application process from 2 years down to 6-8 months.
-It would also allow for 16 year olds to apply.
+These would involve eliminating the Gender Recognition Panel altogether, doing away with the obligation to provide proof of gender dysphoria, and reducing the waiting time for the application process from two years down to six to eight months.
+It would also allow for 16-year-olds to apply.

-No Rishi.
+Critics argue 16 is too young to mess about with this “woke nonsense”.
+Of course it isn’t.
 No one suddenly wakes up one morning and decides that they are transgender.
-They go through years (literally) of self-reflection and discovery.
+They go through years of self-reflection and discovery.

 Only recently am I properly starting to take on the process of changing my first name with the help of my mother continuously telling me to “just do it” over our afternoon tea.
 She’s got my back.

-I’m aware not everyone is in a position to have that support system in place, often someone to encourage them to just start looking at how to change something.
+I’m aware not everyone is able to have that support system in place, with someone to encourage them to just start looking at how to change something.

 It would be incredible to make the process of acquiring new gender marker ID more accessible to learn about, let alone apply for.